Should I see a Psychologist or a Psychotherapist for personal or couple-related counselling and/or therapy?

 However, there are strong pros to working with us:

-- To us, you are not patients.
+- To us, you are clients rather than patients.

 - We have to be extremely effective to work outside the Medicare system.